gmontamat/mercedes-benz-greener-manufacturing/README.md

 * Remove outliers
 * Try not using variables X0 through X8 as they might be features derived from the rest
 * If X0 through X8 are used, group long tail features to avoid trouble when new levels are seen on test data
+* Try some interactions between variables in linear models
+* Use ID column as a feature

 ## Useful links